codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 When a student submits the assignment by marking the assignment as complete, the assignment is automatically graded.
 However, manual grading is also possible if desired.

 User configurations for nbgrader can be stored in a **nbgrader_config.py** or in **.codio-jupyter** file.
-A **.codio-jupyter** file is requited in a project in order that Codio assumes it is the Jupyter based grader so only **nbgrader** can be selected for the assessment scripts in the assignment.
+A .codio-jupyter file must be present in a project to let Codio know that nbgrader should be used to grade Jupyter assessments.

 ..
 Important:: If using **nbgrader_config.py** for your configurations, the **.codio-jupyter** is still required but can be empty/blank